LordNoteworthy/cpu-internals/System Programming.md

 - When a segment selector is loaded into the visible part of a segment register, the processor also loads the hidden part of the segment register with the base address, segment limit, and access control information from the segment descriptor pointed to by the segment selector.
 - Two kinds of load instructions are provided for loading the segment registers:
     1. Direct load instructions such as the MOV, POP, LDS, LES, LSS, LGS, and LFS instructions.
 These instructions explicitly reference the segment registers.
     2. Implied load instructions such as the far pointer versions of the CALL, JMP, and RET instructions, the SYSENTER and SYSEXIT instructions, and the IRET, INTn, INTO and INT3 instructions.

+When the S (descriptor type) flag in a segment descriptor is clear, the descriptor type is a system descriptor.
+The processor recognizes the following types of system descriptors:
+- Local descriptor-table (LDT) segment descriptor.
+- Task-state segment (TSS) descriptor.
+- Call-gate descriptor.
+- Interrupt-gate descriptor.
+- Trap-gate descriptor.
+- Task-gate descriptor.